inful/todoer/README.md

 ```

-Only content in the `## TODOS` section should be touched.
+Only content in the `## Todos` section should be touched.
 The rest of the file contents should be untouched.

 ## Usage